moeiwadallah/moeiwadallah/README.md

-- 👋 Hi, I’m @moeiwadallah
+- 👋 Hi, I’m @mo mahmoud eiwadallah
 - 👀 I’m interested in ...
-CV omputer
+Course ossu
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...computer sciences
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...google
-- 📫 How to reach me ...
+- 📫 How to reach me ...01020377358mo@gmail.com

 <!---
 moeiwadallah/moeiwadallah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.